 Pregnancy prevention programme

 If you are taking sodium valproate the risks to pregnancy are high.
-But for a small number of women, this is the only treatment that works and stopping it may lead to a serious relapse.
+But for a small number of people, this is the only treatment that works and stopping it may lead to a serious relapse.

 How can I help myself?

-Planning to have a baby is very exciting, but it can also be very daunting.
-You’ve probably got a lot on your mind such as money, work and how long it will take to get pregnant.
 It’s natural to feel a bit anxious about these things, but it’s important to try and keep stress to a minimum.

 Taking some time to think about and make plans for how you will cope with pregnancy and a baby can help.